 The New York Shipbuilding Corporation was a large shipbuilding business based out of Camden, New Jersey.
-Although the shipyard built of variety of important vessels for both world wars, its extensive use of asbestos left many people with life-threatening diseases.
+The shipyard built a variety of important vessels for both world wars, but its extensive use of asbestos left many of its workers with life-threatening diseases.

 New York Shipbuilding History

-Henry G. Morse created the New York Shipbuilding Corporation in 1899, yet instead of locating in New York as originally planned, he settled on Camden, New Jersey.
+Henry G. Morse created the New York Shipbuilding Corporation in 1899.
+Instead of locating in New York as originally planned, he settled on Camden, New Jersey.
 By 1901, this shipyard launched the MS Dollar, its first shipyard.
-Shortly after, the shipyard created numerous vessels, including the:
+Shortly after, the shipyard created numerous vessels, including,

 - USS Michigan

 New York Shipbuilding continued building vessels throughout the next several years and eventually became one of the largest shipyards in World War I.

 The shipyard added additional yards and space, situated more than two miles along the Delaware River.
 As the business continued to boom, the company went on to build a myriad of vessels after the military invested over $20 million for its expansion.